 You have finally done it.
-You have found your niche, bought your products, perfected your branding, and even created some buzz on social media.
+You have found your niche, bought your products, perfected your branding, and even created some social media buzz.
 Now, all that’s left is to upload your products on your Shopify platform and watch the till overflow with revenue, right??
 Well, not quite.
-You see, if you don’t know how Shopify works and how to use SEO for Shopify store you may be in for an unpleasant surprise.
+You see if you don’t know how Shopify works and how to use SEO for Shopify stores you may be in for an unpleasant surprise.

 Luckily, I have done the dirty work for you and put together the BEST Shopify SEO tips, ever!